 The idea that it was disciple in Jerusalem, usually not involved in what was going on in Galilee I think is viable.
 If it's the person who owned the house they had the Last Supper in, then that would likely be the man holding the pitcher of water in Luke 22:10.

 One thing I've considered is, John was a very common name back then, maybe it was a different person not in the Twelve but also named John?
-John 18:15-16 possibly implies this other Disciple is known to the High Priests.
+John 18:15-16 implies the Beloved Disciple is known to the High Priests.
 Acts 4:6 lists a John among the kindred of the High Priests.
 Also interestingly the Samaritan High Priest during the time of Jesus was named Johnathon, but I doubt that is really relevant.

 In a supplemental portion to a post on my Prophesy blog I suggest that it was a different John who came to Ephesus, John the Presbeter.